spirosdio/Analysis-and-Design-of-Information-Systems/README.md

 # Analysis-and-Design-of-Information-Systems
-our summation for Analysis and Design of Information Systems of Ntua Ece
+Our submition for Analysis and Design of Information Systems of Ntua Ece